Jarthianur/gvm-install-script/README.md

 - shell (SSH) on the target system
 - *sudo* installed
 - user with *sudo* permissions
-- at least ~10GB disk storage (my test VM used 9.8GB after all)
+- at least 16GB disk storage
 - at least 4GB of memory
 - at least 2 CPU cores / vCPUs